polowis/blog/_posts/2020-03-20-reflection-journal#5:-vue-js-and-flask.md

 Let's take a look at how I'm going to deal with the todolist task.
 Everytime I make a new task, I want to push the changes to the database without refreshing the webpage but also update the current list of tasks with the data from the database.

 I'm going to to write a function called ```addItem```.
-The function is responsible for push new task to the database.
+The function is responsible for pushing new tasks to the database.
 When the database receive the requests, if it successfully saves them to the database, it will return the message ```Success``` and also all the information about the item we just pushed.
 Then all I have to do is to grab the data and push them to our current list of tasks.
 Also, I will need to emit the changes to the server so the server can update it for every other devices that currently logged in with our account.

 ```js
  addItem() {